vi/trait-enumizer/README.md

     * `traitname=<ident>` - override the name of the generated "resultified" trait
 * `enum_attr` - Inject custom attribute (e.g. `enum_attr[derive(serde_derive::Serialize)]`)  into enum declaration.
 Can be repeated.
 You need to use square brackets for this.
 * `name=<ident>` - override the name of the generated enum
+* `inherent_impl` - Base enum on an inherent impl instead of a trait.

 Example of attributes syntax: